Massachusetts offers a wide range of programs in medical, legal, and community interpreting. Some of the programs include a translation component.

 English-Spanish program with IMIA accreditation

-• Stephen Sanford has used the Soundcloud platform to create a training resource for both simultaneous and consecutive interpreting.
+• Stephen Sanford, a legal/conference interpreter and translator for 23 years and teacher of interpreting for 15 years, has used the Soundcloud platform to create a training resource for both simultaneous and consecutive interpreting.
 Most of the material is legal, and includes a bail argument, a change-of-plea colloquy, as well as jury instructions, police reports, and arraignments.There are also some exercises that do not include any legal vocabulary.
 The source language is English, although in some consecutive exercises the source language is Portuguese.

 Whereas some of the interpreting programs listed above include translation components, the following programs specialize solely in translation.

 • Boston University has a one-year Master of Fine Arts program in literary translation, with language tracks available in Arabic, German, Greek, Japanese, Latin, Persian, and Spanish.

 • The Spanish and Portuguese Studies Program in the Department of Languages, Literatures, and Cultures of the University of Massachusetts Amherst offers an area of focused study "Translation in the Hispanic and Lusophone World" in its doctoral program.
 This area explores the fundamental role of translation and translators in the construction of cultures and identities.

 Department of Language, Literatures, and Cultures

 Amherst, MA 01003

 • The University of Massachusetts Amherst offers a Master of Arts in Translation Studies, which is a separate track of the M.A. in Comparative Literature.
 This is generally a four-semester full-time program.

 • The University of Massachusetts Boston offers an online two-semester undergraduate certificate program in Spanish/English translation designed to meet the increasing local, national, and international demand for professional translators.